JackPotat0/jackpotat0.github.io/docs/game.md

 #### Shadow Hearts (Progress before dropped: 95%)
 Emulator decides to erase heal/shop point right before final boss, not that I really care about the ending at that point.

-#### I am Setsuna (Progress before dropped: 90%)
-Difficulty spike when I just want to finish the game?
-No thanks.

 ### **NEXT UP/ONGOING**
 - Portal 2